5 Management of patients on antiretroviral treatment

 This is a clinic where antiretroviral treatment is started and managed.
 Patients are referred to the antiretroviral clinic when they have met the criteria for treatment.
 An antiretroviral clinic is staffed by doctors and nurses who have had special training in the use of antiretroviral drugs and the management of patients on these drugs.

 5-3 What is the first antiretroviral treatment visit?

 This is the visit when antiretroviral treatment is started (i.e. commencement visit).
-Patients should already have been prepared for antiretroviral treatment at one or two screening visits.
-A decision would already have been made that the patient is ‘treatment ready’ and baseline blood tests done.
+Patients should already have been prepared for antiretroviral treatment at 1 or 2 screening visits.
+A decision would already have been made that the patient is ‘treatment ready’ and baseline blood tests done and results obtained.
 A final check is made that the patient is fully prepared for treatment.
 At the first antiretroviral treatment visit the following should be done:

-- A second count of co-trimoxazole tablets is done to assess adherence.
+- A second count of co-trimoxazole tablets, if prescribed, is done to assess adherence.